Brady-Lemaster/blem/README.md

 ## dynamic disadventages
 1. slow start (needs to fetch the functions)
 ## extra
-1. check the cmd folder for the functions (add blem. to the start and replace the .py with a .x)
+1. check the functions folder for the functions (add blem. to the start and replace the .py with a .x)
-2. there is an extra cmd built into the package file used in the dynamic module code itself
+2. there is an extra function built into the package file used in the dynamic module code itself
-3. some functions have every line of code accompanied by a comment explaining every step (go to cmd directory)
+3. some functions have every line of code accompanied by a comment explaining every step (go to the functions directory)
-4. static does NOT have comments, only the dynamic cmd folder has them
+4. static does NOT have comments, only the dynamic functions "functions" directory has them